Jump directly to the content

 I wanted to serve God in an exotic locale, but he had other cross-cultural encounters in mind.

-When I became a Christian 20 years ago, I was as enthusiastic as a new puppy, jumping on everyone who crossed my threshold, eager to tell them about Jesus.
+When I became a Christian almost 30 years ago, I was as enthusiastic as a new puppy, jumping on everyone who crossed my threshold, eager to tell them about Jesus.
 I soon met two missionaries on furlough who were even more excited about sharing the gospel than I was, and my future flashed before me: I, too, would become a missionary to Indonesia!

 I figured if I threw myself at the mercy of a missionary board, they'd happily take me, right?
 After all, look at what I had to offer: